-Finding peace in a world that feels like a ticking time bomb hasn’t been easy for anyone over the past year.
-Between the slow rollout of the COVID vaccine and an insurrection on American democracy, our 2021 anxiety levels aren’t much different than they were in 2020.
+Finding peace in a world that feels like a ticking time bomb hasn’t been easy for anyone over the past few years.
+And, unfortunately, our 2022 anxiety levels aren’t much different than they were in 2020.

 As I’ve written before on this site, my need for focus and grounding has gone beyond conventional mental health treatment like psychotherapy and prescribed drugs, which is why I’ve been exploring alternative options like reiki, and now, crystal healing.
 To be clear: I don’t believe reiki or crystals should be used as alternatives to therapy and medication — only as supplemental care.
 However, they can be used for calming anxiety and the nervous system.
 “They’re not going to do everything,” warns Mariah K. Lyons, 35, an L.A.-based crystal healer and the founder of Astara, a luxury crystalline grounding footwear company, “but they are a tool that we can work with for our overall holistic journey.”

 Before a few months ago, I knew nothing about crystals and dismissed them as pseudoscience.
 But with tensions rising throughout the country from a deadly pandemic and a growing white supremacist movement, I started to notice people I knew — and didn’t know — were working with crystals to help them keep calm.